Holeton History, Family Crest & Coats of Arms

 The family later settled in Wiltshire in the reign of James I (1567-1625) and held Farley Castle there at that time.
 Rev. Robert Houlton of Milton, Clevedon, Somerset, the promoter of the Suttonian method of variolation was a descendant of this line.

-Important Dates for the Holeton family
+Early History of the Holeton family

 This web page shows only a small excerpt of our Holeton research.
 Another 87 words (6 lines of text) covering the years 1720, 1696, 1700 and 1724 are included under the topic Early Holeton History in all our PDF Extended History products and printed products wherever possible.